Not a Member?

 Zavesca:- Store between 68 to 77 degrees F, excursions permitted 59 to 86 degrees F

-The use of miglustat should be directed by a qualified health care professional knowledgeable in the management of Gaucher's disease.
-The safety and efficacy of miglustat have not been evaluated in patients with severe type 1 Gaucher disease, defined as a hemoglobin concentration < 9 g/dl or a platelet count < 50 x 109/L or active bone disease.
+The use of miglustat should be directed by a qualified health care professional knowledgeable in the management of Gaucher disease.
+The safety and efficacy of miglustat have not been evaluated in patients with severe type 1 Gaucher disease, defined as a hemoglobin concentration less than 9 g/dL or a platelet count less than 50 x 109/L or active bone disease.
 Miglustat is contraindicated in any patient who has demonstrated a miglustat hypersensitivity reaction or hypersensitivity to any ingredients in the formulation.

 The clearance of miglustat may be dramatically decreased in patients with renal impairment.
 Miglustat clearance is estimated to be decreased by as much as 70% in patients with severe renal impairment or renal failure; the manufacturer does not recommend use of miglustat in patients with severe renal impairment or renal failure or renal disease leading to these conditions.
-In patients with mild to moderate renal impairment, clearance may be decreased by 40 to 60%, and dosages will need to be adjusted based upon creatine clearance (CrCl) (see Dosage, patients with renal impairment).
+In patients with mild to moderate renal impairment, clearance may be decreased by 40% to 60%, and dosages will need to be adjusted based upon creatine clearance (CrCl).

 It is not known whether miglustat is excreted into the milk of breast-feeding women.
 According to the manufacturer, because many drugs are excreted in breast milk and the potential for serious adverse reaction in nursing infants, a decision should be made whether to discontinue breast-feeding or to discontinue the drug considering the importance of the drug to the mother.
 Imiglucerase has been suggested as an enzyme-replacement treatment option, based on limited data from case studies and breast milk concentration data.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally administered drug, healthcare providers are encouraged to report the adverse effect to the FDA.